 In essence, the virtual restaurant is the new food truck (without the truck).

-Although the barriers to entry for launching cloud-based foodservice have never been smaller, the steps to get up and running, as well as the methods for success, are vastly different from those of a traditional restaurant or food truck.
+Although the barriers to entry for launching cloud-based food services have never been smaller, the steps to get up and running, as well as the methods for success, are vastly different from those of a traditional restaurant or food truck.

 If you’re thinking of opening a virtual restaurant, there’s plenty of room on the market.
 Here’s a rundown of the seven most important measures to get you started.